StefanGreve/profile/README.md

 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted
 ```

-Use the `build.ps1` script for creating a new version of the `Toolbox` module:
+Use the `build.ps1` script for creating a new version of the `PowerTools` module:

 ```powershell
 ./build.ps1 # [-Version <string>]